 Retirement Planning Tips

 - Consider talking to a financial advisor about the tax implications of a 1035 exchange and whether it’s the right move for you.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can help you connect with professional advisors in your local area in just minutes.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When comparing annuities, take time to look at the details.
 That includes not only the annuity’s terms and costs but the quality of the company that’s issuing the annuity.
 If a company isn’t financially healthy, it’s possible that they may not be able to make your annuity payments when the time comes.